Opentrons/opentrons/api/docs/v2/tutorial.rst

            :align: center
            :alt: OT-2 deck map with a tip rack in slot 1, reservoir in slot 2, and well plate in slot 3.

 You may notice that these deck maps don't show where the liquids will be at the start of the protocol.
 Liquid definitions aren’t required in Python protocols, unlike protocols made in `Protocol Designer <https://designer.opentrons.com/>`_.
+If you want to identify liquids, see `Labeling Liquids in Wells <https://docs.opentrons.com/v2/new_labware.html#labeling-liquids-in-wells>`_.
 (Sneak peek: you’ll put the diluent in column 1 of the reservoir and the solution in column 2 of the reservoir.)

 Pipettes
 --------

 Next you’ll specify what pipette to use in the protocol.
 Loading a pipette is done with the :py:meth:`.load_instrument` method, which takes three arguments: the name of the pipette, the mount it’s installed in, and the tip racks it should use when performing transfers.
 Load whatever pipette you have installed in your robot by using its :ref:`standard pipette name <new-pipette-models>`.
-Here’s how to load the pipette in the left mount and assign it the variable name ``left_pipette``:
+Here’s how to load the pipette in the left mount and instantiate it as a variable named ``left_pipette``:

 .. code-block:: python